-Season 2 Episode 13: An Interview with Courageous Fire: Reparations & the Unique Experience of Black Domestic Violence Survivors
+Season 2 Episode 13: Reparations and the Unique Experience of Black Domestic Violence Survivors: An Interview with Courageous Fire

-• Why the Black community has typically resisted contact & reliance on formal services as a way to protect themselves & children
+• Why the Black community has typically resisted contact and reliance on formal services as a way to protect themselves and children

 • Why calling the police is not safe for Black women

-• How systems, which are supposed to keep us safe, have harmed Black women with impunity because of their bias, judgements, assumptions about victim behaviors through a culturally ignorant/arrogant lens
+• How systems that are supposed to keep us safe have harmed Black women with impunity because of their bias, judgments, and assumptions about victim behaviors through a culturally ignorant/arrogant lens

-• How Courageous Fire LLC helps to bring bring holistic healing & a pathway to financial independence for Black survivors of domestic abuse
+• How Courageous Fire, LLC helps to bring bring holistic healing and a pathway to financial independence for Black survivors of domestic abuse

-• How to recognize & see the dynamic resistance of Black survivors as a strength not a deficit.
+• How to recognize and see the dynamic resistance of Black survivors as a strength, not a deficit

 Previous